HAC: Hearing Aid Compatibility (FCC 20.19, C63.19)

 - HAC and SAR are independent.
 A product may be SAR-compliant and fail HAC, or the reverse, because the physical quantities, phantoms and measured bands differ.

-- ANSI C63.19-2019 is the current version, the reference for any post-2023 submission.
+- ANSI C63.19-2019 is the current edition; 47 CFR 20.19 also references the 2007 and 2011 editions.
 ANSI C63.20-2019 addresses HAC for wireless audio accessories.

 - The main pitfall is the late discovery of the requirement during the product cycle, leading to an antenna re-spin or to a costly second laboratory campaign.